Our Story

 Our mission is simple and steadfast: to fight food insecurity, to foster a spirit of service among neighbors, and to ensure that every person has access to sufficient, nourishing food to thrive.
 Together, we are building a stronger, more compassionate community.

-Leadership
+Board Leadership

 • Black and white portrait of a woman smiling, with long dark hair, wearing a light top and a cardigan, against a plain background.